Making Healthcare accessible on the path to Freedom

 We care about the whole health of the patient and work with local agencies to coordinate care on multiple fronts.
 We provide full spectrum healthcare for all ages.

 Broad spectrum primary care for victims/survivors and their immediate family members.

-The capability to provide comprehensive mental and psychiatric health care is available.
+We are able to provide comprehensive mental and psychiatric health care.